- Safe Handling of Cannulas and Needles in Chemistry Laboratories.

 D. Radnoff; J Occup Environment Hygiene, 2013, Vol. 10: 540-546

-This report examined the flash point of 83 flammable/combustible chemicals and found discrepancies to their respective MSDS published data.
+This report examined the flash point of 83 flammable/combustible chemicals and found discrepancies in their respective MSDS published data.

 - A case study of the management of hazardous waste drugs in a large university hospital